nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* There are constraints in place to determine whether the value you provide for a field is valid.
+  TAB will inform you if you gave an invalid input for a field.

 </div>

 ### Getting Help
+This section tells you what to do if you require help while using TAB.

 --------------------------------------------------------------------------------------------------------------------